Masters Abroad with Scholarship for Indian Students

 But, in a few cases, you need to receive an offer first before submitting a separate application for the scholarship.
 These kinds of scholarships come with deadlines in January or February.
 So, until and unless you apply in November (or December), you won’t get a chance to apply for the scholarships with the offer letter.
 Besides, once you have one or two offers by January, you can look for external scholarships.

 Tip#2 – Find the Right Programs/Universities

 The second most common problem faced by Indian applicants is finding the right programs (or universities).
-More often than not, the MS aspirants make a list of universities merely based on the rankings (QS, US News, THE etc.).
+More often than not, the MS aspirants make a list of universities merely based on the rankings (QS, US News, THE, etc.).
 Ranking tables are a good starting point.
-But, you need to dig in deeper.
+But, you need to dig deeper.